 4. Other Events.
 If the Affected Party's activities become subject to regulation of any kind (other than with respect to New Taxes) to a different extent than that existing at the Firm Confirmation date (the "Confirm Date") and such regulation either (i) renders a transaction unenforceable or (ii) materially adversely affects the business (financial or otherwise) of the Affected Party, then in the case of (i), either party, and in the case of (ii), only the Affected Party, shall have the right to declare an Early Termination Date in accordance herewith; provided, notwithstanding such right, the Affected Party shall pay the Termination Payment calculated by the non-Affected Party as above provided.

 5. Operations and Delivery.
 Should Buyer desire to change the quantity to be scheduled, Buyer shall provide to Seller facsimile notice thereof not later than one business day prior to 11:00 a.m. of the day immediately preceding the day on which the Buyer intends to receive the Natural Gas.
 Scheduling requests to Seller will be accepted at the telephone number provided by Seller to Buyer and shall be confirmed by facsimile either prior to 7:00 p.m. of the day before the Operating Day or once the transporter confirmed to the Seller such volumes, whichever occurs later.
 Seller shall obtain transportation to the Delivery Point(s), and Buyer shall obtain transportation from the Delivery Point(s).
 Seller represents that all scheduled gas shall meet the specifications of Buyer's transporter.
 Unless otherwise agreed nothing herein, including an event of Force Majeure, shall require or permit either party to schedule gas at a point other than a Delivery Point or in excess of the Daily Contract Quantity.
-If either party receives an order from a transporter requiring action in connection with a transaction , such party shall immediately notify the other party of the order and provide a copy of same by facsimile.
+If either party receives an order from a transporter requiring action in connection with a transaction , such party shall immediately notify the other party of the order and provide a copy of the same by facsimile.
 Each party shall take all actions required and shall indemnify, defend and hold harmless the other party from any claims related to the order under which the indemnifying party failed to take the action required thereby.

 The Buyer may Reschedule its Nomination for such Operating Day, by sending its request to the Seller’s dispatch until 11:00 a.m. on the Operating Day involved.
 The Seller may then send to the Buyer’s dispatch a Reconfirmation of the Rescheduling until 1:00 p.m. of the Operating Day.